JordanRL/operator-overloading-rfc/README.md

 ### Error Early Where Possible

-The proposed implementation errors as early as possible to help developers use operators in unsupported ways.
-This is covered in the **Backwards Compatibility** section as well, but part of this is that **all objects will error when used with one of the overloadable operators unless they implement and overload**.
+The proposed implementation errors as early as possible to help developers who use operators in unsupported ways.
+This is covered in the **Backwards Compatibility** section as well, but part of this is that **all objects will error when used with one of the overloadable operators unless they implement the corresponding overload**.

 ## Proposal